will-hanlen/website/pages/summaries/unified_minfulness.md

 Sensory experiences can be labeled by specifying all three attributes.

-Typically, the 'out' direction and 'active' intensity are omitted.
+Typically, the 'out' direction and 'active' intensity are omitted when labeling.

 Examples:

--   See in: A mental image of an apple
+-   "See in": A mental image of an apple
--   See rest: Relaxing your eyes or broaden your visual focus
+-   "See rest": Relaxing your eyes or broaden your visual focus
--   Hear: The sound of a bird
+-   "Hear": The sound of a bird
--   Hear in rest: Lack of mental chatter
+-   "Hear in rest": Lack of mental chatter
--   Feel in rest:
+-   "Feel in rest":

 This categorization is powerful because any of the infinite possible thoughts can be analyzed as a combination of a few simple